emmaclinton/emmaclinton.github.io/gravity/gravity.md

 ![Spatial Interaction Model](/assets/GravityModel.png)
 *Spatial Interaction Model*

 Here is a link to the [map](assets/)!

+The results of this model differ from those of the [Dartmouth Health Atlas Hospital Services Areas](https://atlasdata.dartmouth.edu/downloads/supplemental#boundaries) (HSAs).
+This may be due to several factors.
+It is possible that our K value does not match with that used to generate the HSAs.
+It is also possible that the parameters in our potential model are weighted differently (i.e. different exponent values for the alpha, beta, and lambda parameters).

 ACKNOWLEDGEMENTS: I would like to thank Joseph Holler and the members of GEOG0323 Spring 2021 for their [insights, questions, and answers regarding this project](https://github.com/GIS4DEV/GIS4DEV.github.io/issues).